retgits/trello-lambda/README.md

 # Trello app for Lambda

-This Serverless function is designed to create a new Trello Cards each time it gets invoked.
+This serverless function is designed to create a new Trello Cards each time it gets invoked.

 ## Layout
 ```bash